Puff pastry forms the base for an easy-to-prepare topping of prunes stewed in red wine. Serve with creme fraiche or whipped cream.

 Meanwhile, roll out puff pastry into a 12-by-18-inch rectangle.
 In a small bowl, combine remaining 2 tablespoons sugar and orange zest; sprinkle evenly over pastry.
 Arrange prunes in rows over pastry, leaving a 1-inch border on all sides.
 In a small bowl, whisk together egg and cream; brush mixture on edges of pastry.

 Bake until crust is golden, about 20 minutes, rotating pan and brushing tart with reserved cooking liquid halfway through.
 Remove from oven; let cool slightly.
-Serve warm with creme fraiche or whipped cream.
+Serve warm.